 We spend more time reading our code than writing it.
-So doesn’t it make sense that our code is clean, precise and easy to read?
-In this session we discuss how to take a code written in a hurry and apply best practices to refactor and clean it up.
-We will take a messy piece of code and step by step clean it up.
+So doesn’t it make sense that our code is clean, precise, and easy to read?
+In this session, we discuss how to take a code written in a hurry and apply best practices to refactor it.
+Join us to learn about how to write Clean Code in Salesforce.
+We will take a messy piece of code step by step and refactor it.

 - Easy to understand by other developers : readable by developers other than the one who developed it.